atlassian-labs/compiled/.changeset/selfish-hounds-do.md

 '@compiled/react': patch
 ---

-Class name component now has its style prop passed through children as function typed as `CSSProperties` instead of a string map.
+`ClassNames` component now has its style prop typed as `CSSProperties` instead of a string map